nielsberglund/nielsblogsource/_drafts/a-lap-around-sql-server-2019-big-data-cluster.md

 Before we "drill into" what a Big Data Cluster is, let us discuss why Microsoft felt the need for BDC.
 It all comes down to data:

-We are getting more and more data, and to stay competitive we need to be able to use that data; to integrate it, manage it and analyze it.
+We are getting more and more data, and to stay competitive, we need to be able to use that data; to integrate it, manage it and analyze it.

 The problem is that the data comes in all shapes and types; relational data, NoSQL, files, etc., etc. So how do we integrate and analyze this data?